What can I do to make sure airlines won’t damage my personal wheelchair?

 …engagement with Delta regarding how to best handle and transport a wheelchair would really help us…you know personally that we need specific details on the device and then we need to be able to communicate these details to the next station.
 Coupled with more training for our people on loading and securing the chair, I’m confident that we will make progress in this area.

-As you saw in the video above, there are a lot of people involved in the handling of your wheelchair.
+As you saw in the earlier video, there are a lot of people involved in the handling of your wheelchair.
 Ground staff and gate agents need to be informed on how best to lift your chair.
 If the wheelchair needs to be collapsed, it will be your responsibility to provide instructions on how to do that.
-At the end of the day, a wheelchair is baggage, and instructions on its care must come from you, the traveler.
+At the end of the day, many wheelchairs must be stored in the cargo compartment, and instructions on their care must come from travelers like you.

-I also spoke to my contact at Delta about the cost of damaging a wheelchair.
+I also asked the Delta executive about the cost of damaging a wheelchair.
 I received an interesting response (emphasis mine):

 Damage to a customer’s wheelchair definitely impacts the bottom line…As you know, the damage to our brand is far more costly than any expense involving the repair of a chair.
 What people think of Delta as a high quality airline is everything.

-The earlier you inform airlines of your plans to travel with a power wheelchair, the more time they will have to prepare.
-Similarly, a complete set of instructions for handling your device should be attached to your wheelchair.
-Handling instructions increase the odds (which are already good!) of your chair coming back in one piece.
+The earlier you inform airlines of your plans to travel with a power wheelchair or scooter, the more time they will have to prepare.
+A complete set of instructions for handling your device should be attached to your wheelchair.
+Document your chair’s condition before every flight.
+Check cargo hold dimensions before booking.
+And know your rights under the ACAA — the law is on your side, even if the fight to enforce it continues.